Salamander Facts for Kids (Secret Lives Under Logs and Leaves)

 EASTERN RED-BACKED SALAMANDER

-Native Habitat: The eastern red-backed salamander is found from eastern Minnesota to North Carolina and northeastern Tennessee in the United States, as well as from western Ontario to southern Quebec and throughout Nova Scotia in Canada.
+Native Habitat: The Eastern red-backed salamander is found from Eastern Minnesota to North Carolina and Northeastern Tennessee in the United States, as well as from western Ontario to Southern Quebec and throughout Nova Scotia in Canada.
 Because they don’t have lungs, these salamanders need to live in damp or moist places to help them breathe through their skin.

 Features: A slender body with a reddish stripe down its back, though some are all dark.